Seth-Gers-2002/Uni_Group_project_website/cp3407-project-v2024-main/user_stories/user_story_03_storage_system.md

 10: system for storing resources and supplies
 20: the ability to request for more stock
 50: ability to easily buy and replenish stock
+(could this be split up into more user stories?)

 # User story title: Storage system